bruceharrison1984/chronos-ami/README.md

 - Drive Encryption Enabled (AWS Keys)

 ## Users
-ec2-user is still used to login.
+- ec2-user is used to login with private key
+  - This can be altered via UserData/CloudInit scripts when you launch the image
+- Cloudwatch runs under the `cwagent` user,
+  - `cwagent` has `adm` permissions

 ## Contribute
 PRs are very welcome, as well as ADA donations: